"It’s No Longer Enough to Have a Degree” - Francoise Hill on the importance of developing and demonstrating experience in your job search

 For students and graduates, the Innovation Games were a fantastic opportunity to challenge themselves, meet industry experts and gain valuable experience to draw upon in job interviews.
 Being an active, engaged and passionate participant also means that you might be asked back to help with future events!
 For SMEs, the Innovation Games connect you to top talent, exposing you to new perspectives and ways of thinking.
 It really is a special event, where all involved benefit!

-I acted as a mentor for one of the team, assisting with the various design sprints throughout the day, and facilitating ideation sessions.
+I acted as a mentor for one of the teams, assisting with the various design sprints throughout the day, and facilitating ideation sessions.
 I was able to leverage my own experience as a participant to offer techniques that supported students in voicing and organising their ideas.
 It really challenged me to practice and further develop my leadership skills!

 Do you have any advice for people looking to get involved in Paddl Games?